XingxinHE/Hex/pages/Reference Type.md

 It is a feature in #cpp11 which extends the notion of [[value categories|rvalue]]s by letting you bind an rvalue(category) to an rvalue reference.
 It prolongs the lifetime of the rvalue as if it was an [[value categories|lvalue]].

+# 🧠Intuition
+In #cpp
+(1) a value describing the location of a typed value in memory;
+(2) a variable holding such a value.

 # 🌓Complement